AU-CDS/assignment3-pretrained-cnns-Emma-Marie/README.md

 ### Running the scripts
 1) Begin by loading the data as described above.
 2) Then run the script in the following way:
-- run "bash setup.sh" from the commandline to create a virtual environment and install the required packages.
+- run "bash setup.sh" from the commandline to create a virtual environment and install the required packages:

+        bash setup.sh

-- run "bash run.sh" from the commandline to activate the virtual environment, run the code in the clf_pretrainedCnn script, and deactivate the environment.
+- run "bash run.sh" from the commandline to activate the virtual environment, run the code in the clf_pretrainedCnn script, and deactivate the environment:

-### Further notes on running script
-When I trained the model on the full data set, it took me around 18 hours to train the model using the biggest machine on Ucloud (64 CPU)!
-Consider running the code using only a small sample of the data, if you just want to test if the code is working properly.
-This can be done by uncommenting line 68-70 in the ```clf_pretrainedCnn```script.
+        bash run.sh

 ## Utils
-In the ```utils``` folder is a script called ```plotting.py```which contains a plotting function.
+In the ```utils``` folder is a script called ```plotting.py``` which contains a plotting function.
 The function is created by my teacher Ross, and we used it in class.
 I call this script in my of main scripts and use the function to plot the training and validation history plots of the model.

 ## Discussing of the results

-Accuracy:

-Problems?:
+I only trained the model on a random sample of the data set, because of its size.
+Therefore, the model is less accurate than it could have been, if it was trained on all the data.

 ## References
 Indo fashion dataset, Kaggle: https://www.kaggle.com/datasets/validmodel/indo-fashion-dataset

 VGG16, https://keras.io/api/applications/vgg/

-"Indo Fashion Classification using EfficientNetB0", Marionette, Kaggel: https://www.kaggle.com/code/vencerlanz09/indo-fashion-classification-using-efficientnetb0 (latest access 24th april 2023)